 We all have dreams and some of us dread helping others build theirs.
-This is when you begin thinking about the possible transition from your job to your business.
+Dreams are a great starting point, but taking the leap requires more than a dream.
+You must understand the risks of starting your own business and weigh your options before you transition from your job to your business.

-We also are smart enough to understand the risks of starting our own business and must weigh our options accordingly.
 Some of us have responsibilities that will make taking the leap into entrepreneurship extremely difficult.
 Others may have more time but just don’t know where to start.
+Regardless of your situation, you want to make sure you begin with a solid plan.

 Follow these steps if you want to transition from your job to your business.